Bira/octopus-carnival/_drafts/lphr-scene-13.md

 The documents also say their main headquarters was under the Opera House (which Barzilai is currently using as his home), and that their main tool in defending the city was something called "The Song of Silver".
-Jade remembers it's an actual song with magical powers, but again she was too young to remember more than that.
+Jade remembers this is an actual song with magical powers, but again she was too young to grasp more details.
 Rexus believes the score and lyrics for the song might still be out there - finding them would be a major boon to the revolution.

 Last but not least, all the operational advice in the papers gives the new